4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 5. **Resume generation:**
     You have two options:
+    *   **Automatic Creation (recommended):** Don't put your ready-made resume in `data/resumes/` and app will create a new resume for every job it applies to.
+Using this mode, the bot can create resumes tailored to each specific vacancy.
+Generated resume will be stored in `data/resumes/generated_resumes/` folder.
+Some of resume sections are the same for each vacancy (e.g. header), so bot generates these sections once and then stores them in `data/resumes/templates/<section_name>.html`.
+Netx time bot will load these sections from corresponding file instead of generation.
+If you think that some of these sections were generated incorrectly - just delete corresponding files so LLM will re-generate them.
     *   **Ready Made Resume (recommended):** Take your ready-made resume in PDF format, name it as `resume.pdf` and put it into `data/resumes/` The bot will use this resume for applying jobs.
-    *   **Automatic Creation:** Don't put your ready-made resume in `data/resumes/` and app will create a new resume for every job it applies to.
-Using this mode, the bot can create resumes tailored to each specific vacancy, but the price is probability of hallucinations which can lead to spoiled resume file.
-Generated resume will be stored in `data/resumes/generated_resumes/` folder.

     ### How to create resume using bot
     1. Fill file `data/resumes/resume_text.txt` with information from your resume.
 Example of resume_text.txt file can be found in `examples` folder.